Coronavirus isolation in Tucson opens virtual world of fitness, art, culture

 Natalie Comerford Dadey, local pilates instructor and exercise therapist, has started posting at-home fitness videos on YouTube: tucne.ws/1env

-Other local virtual fitness and yoga classes include Movement Culture, facebook.com/MovementCultureAZ; Yoga Oasis, yogaoasis.com; and Barefoot Studio, barefootstudio.yoga
+Other local virtual fitness and yoga classes include Movement Culture, facebook.com/MovementCultureAZ; Yoga Oasis, yogaoasis.com; Barefoot Studio, barefootstudio.yoga; and The Yoga Connection, yogaconnection.org

 OTHER TUCSON SPOTS TO CONNECT TO AT HOME